-1.13 Does the scope of protection of a patent claim extend to non-literal equivalents?
+1.17 Does the scope of protection of a patent claim extend to non-literal equivalents (a) in the context of challenges to validity, and (b) in relation to infringement?

-Yes.
 Courts in the UK apply Article 69 of the European Patent Convention and the Protocol on its Interpretation by giving patent claims a "purposive" interpretation, i.e. construing them in context, having regard to the inventor's purpose, through the eyes of the man skilled in the art using his common general knowledge.
-The UK courts' sole focus on claim construction to protect equivalents was, however, brought to an end by the recent decision of the UK Supreme Court in Actavis v Eli Lilly.
-The Supreme Court held that an item which did not infringe a claim as a matter of normal interpretation may nonetheless infringe because it varies from the invention in a way which is immaterial and provided guidance as to the circumstances in which a variation will be considered "immaterial".
+The UK courts' sole focus on claim construction to protect equivalents was, however, brought to an end by the decision of the UK Supreme Court in Actavis v Eli Lilly in 2017.
+The Supreme Court held that an item which did not infringe a claim as a matter of normal interpretation may nonetheless infringe because it varies from the invention in a way which is immaterial, and provided guidance as to the circumstances in which a variation will be considered "immaterial".